Navigation » List of Schools » Los Angeles Valley College » Anthropology » Anthropology 101 – Human Biological Evolution » Spring 2021 » Unit 1 Exam

 Question #12

-A Individuals living in larger groups are at less risk from predators than individuals living in smaller groups.
+A Some species use alarm calls and can defend themselves against some predators, individuals living in larger groups are at less risk from predators than individuals living in smaller groups and predation poses a serious risk to most primate species.

 B Predation poses a serious risk to most primate species.